-Our expeditionary walking camp takes us back to our safari roots - light-touch travel in the most exceptional wilderness areas in Tanzania.
+Our expeditionary camp - Charlie - takes us back to our safari roots - light-touch travel in the most exceptional wilderness areas in Tanzania.

-Designed with exploration in mind, we use our lightweight mobile camp to explore the superb walking areas of Ugalla National Park, the little visited southern boundary of Ruaha National Park, or the stunning southern end of the Serengeti.
+Designed with exploration in mind, we use our lightweight mobile camp to explore the superb walking areas of Ugalla National Park, the little visited southern boundary of Ruaha National Park, the eastern area of Sanjan or the stunning southwestern corner of the Serengeti.
 With no permanent camps or lodges, places like this are beyond the reach of most people, making them extra special for a safari on foot.
 We consider this a huge privilege to explore such magical places.

 Start your journey